-Faculty Senate Bylaws, Article III, section 2, Part J
+Faculty Senate Bylaws, Article III, Section 2, Part J

 Research Council.
 Membership shall consist of at least 12 appointed faculty or faculty/administrator representatives.
 In addition, there shall be three graduate students selected by the Graduate Student Senate.
-Ex-officio members shall include the Vice Chancellor for Research and Engagement, the Associate Vice Chancellor for Research and Engagement, the Dean of Libraries (or designee), Associate Deans for Research or equivalents (or designees), the Associate Vice Chancellor and Chief Information Officer (or designee) of the Office of Information Technology, and up to two additional designees.
+Ex-officio members shall include the Vice Chancellor for Research, an Associate or Assistant Vice Chancellor from the Office of Research and Engagement, the Dean of Libraries (or designee), Associate Deans for Research or equivalents (or designees), the Associate Vice Chancellor and Chief Information Officer (or designee) of the Office of Information Technology, and up to two additional designees.

 The composition of the Research Council shall reflect balance among externally funded and institutionally supported research, between research and other creative activity, and among disciplines.
 Members must be actively engaged in research or other creative activity and must be eligible to serve as a faculty senator.
 Each year near the end of the spring academic term, the Research Council shall elect a Chair for the coming year.
 Following a vote by members of the Research Council, the Research Council Chair will report to the President-elect the person recommended to Chair the Research Council for the coming year.
 This will also be reflected in the minutes of the Research Council.
 To serve as Chair of the Research Council, an individual must have served at least one year on the Council prior to assuming the position.
 The immediate past Chair of the Research Council will serve as an ex-officio member of the Council during the next academic year.

 The Research Council acts as an advisory body to the Vice Chancellor for Research.
 The Research Council shall promote excellence in research, scholarship, and other creative activity through the study and recommendation of policies.
 The Research Council shall initiate and support efforts to communicate an understanding of and appreciation for research, scholarship, and other creative activity to the campus community and the community at large.